michael-camilleri/TIDe/README.md

 This repository contains the Tracking and Identification Dataset (TIDe for short) for group-housed mice as described in our paper “Persistent Animal Identification Leveraging Non-Visual Markers” [1] and further elaborated on in Chapters 3/4 of my PhD Thesis “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice” [2].

 In addition, we also make available code and video clips supporting the paper [1].

+All the content herein is licensed under the GNU GPL v3.0 License (we provide a copy as part of the repository)

 ## 1. Repository Structure